 \section{Conclusion}

-In this paper, we have calculated a new sizable RPV contribution to the fermion EDM, the rainbow diagram.
-The calculation was similar to that of the rainbow diagram of the minimal supersymmetric standard model, and we have given the formulae for it.
-It was found that the RPV rainbow diagrams have sizable effects compared with the currently known RPV Barr-Zee type diagrams, for the electron EDM with $b-\tilde b$ or $\tau - \tilde \tau$ inner loops, and for the neutron EDM with $\tau - \tilde \tau$ loop.
-We have also given new limits on the related combinations of RPV couplings when the interference is maximally constructive.
-The RPV rainbow diagrams have also many interesting properties, such as the large enhancement due to large $\tan \beta$, the cancellation for the equal mass eigenvalues of the inner loop sfermions, the $\Lambda_{\rm susy}^{-3}$ scaling, etc. The interference between the Barr-Zee type and rainbow diagrams is dependent on the phases $e^{i(\theta_n -\delta_{f_j})}$, $e^{-i\delta_{q_j}}$ and the signs of the gluino mass parameter and of $\cos \theta_{f_j} \sin \theta_{f_j}$.
+In this paper, we calculated new sizable RPV contributions to the fermion EDM, the rainbow diagrams.
+The calculation was similar to that of the minimal supersymmetric standard model with R-parity conservation, and we have given explicit formulae in this paper.
+It was found that the RPV rainbow diagrams are smaller than the RPV Barr-Zee type ones in most of the cases, but comparable at the supersymmetry breaking scale close to 1 TeV.
+They also have many interesting properties, such as the large enhancement due to $\tan \beta$, the $\Lambda_{\rm SUSY}^{-3}$ scaling, etc. The interference between the Barr-Zee type and rainbow diagrams is dependent on the phases $e^{i(\theta_n -\delta_{f_j})}$, $e^{-i\delta_{q_j}}$ and the signs of $\cos \theta_{f_j} \sin \theta_{f_j}$.
 To analyze the constraints on RPV couplings that can be imposed from EDM experiments, we assumed that the two effects are maximally destructive, and we could set conservative upper limits.
 We note that if the $\mu$-parameter is generated by the dynamics of supersymmetry breaking, the scaling of rainbow diagrams may become $\Lambda_{\rm SUSY}^{-2}$ so that they will stay comparable with the Barr-Zee type diagrams for any $\Lambda_{\rm SUSY}$, but this is only a naive estimation, and this needs an explicit investigation to be confirmed.

-In this work, we did not considered the RPV rainbow diagrams with chargino propagation.
-As the matter-chargino interactions have comparable coupling with the matter-neutralino ones, it is highly probable that the rainbow diagrams with chargino have sizable effects.
-We should study this topic in the next work.